OleksandrKvl/sbepp/doc/traits.md

 ## Tags {#tags}

-To access any trait you need a schema entity's *tag*. *Tag* is basically a path to an entity.
+To access a trait you need a schema entity's *tag*. *Tag* is basically a path to an entity.
 The tag for a schema itself (for `sbepp::schema_traits`) is `<schema_name>::schema`.
 Tags for messages have form `<schema_name>::schema::messages::<msg_name>` and tags for types